HELLIX33/Credit-Card-Statement-Parser/README.md

 Python 3.x installed on your system

 Steps
-Open a terminal or command prompt.
+Step 1:Open a terminal or command prompt.
 Navigate to the directory where the repository files are located.
 Run the following command (replace the filename with your PDF):

-text
+python parse.py

+if u want direct result

 python parse.py.py <your-statement.pdf>
-Example:

-text
 python parse.py.py SBI.pdf
 The script will process your PDF and display or save the results as programmed.